ErinR123/MERN-Book-Store/README.md

 ![Sale](./public/ReadMePhotos/SalePage.png)

-3. **Browse Book Store**: Use the navigation bar to explore the book store and search for specific books using filters or the search bar.
+3. **Browse Book Store**: Use the navigation bar to explore the book store and search for specific books using the search bar.

 ![Book Store](./public/ReadMePhotos/Bookstore.png)
 ![Book Store](./public/ReadMePhotos/BookstoreSearched.png)

 4. **Add to Cart**: When you find a book you want to purchase, click the "Buy" button on the book's detail page to add it to your cart.

 5. **View Cart**: To view the books added to your cart, click on the cart icon in the navigation bar.
-Here, you can review your selections and proceed to checkout when ready.

 - deployment link: